anoma/nspec/docs/arch/node/hardware/local_storage_engines/index.md

 ## Overview

-The *Hardware Abstraction Machine* incorporates two specialized storage engines designed to cater to distinct data storage and retrieval requirements from other engines:
+The *Hardware Machine* incorporates two specialized storage engines designed to cater to distinct data storage and retrieval requirements from other engines:

 - The [[Local Key-Value Storage Engine#local-key-value-storage-engine]] (KV) provides